Almost every white-collar worker has worried about how to ask about their interview status through email before.

 Dear Sir/Madam,

-I recently completed the final stage (reference check) of your company’s interview process for the Senior Procurement Manager position you advertised last month.
+I recently completed the reference check stage of your company’s interview process for the Senior Procurement Manager position you advertised last month.

-I am now writing to inquire about the status of the interview process.
+I am now writing to enquire about the status of the interview process.
 Mostly, I’d like to know how I performed and what happens next.

 Getting an interview for a job is always a good thing.
 Once you’re done with the interview, it’s only natural that you would like to know how you performed.

-If you’re wondering how to ask about your interview status through email, we have solutions for you.
+If you’re wondering how to ask about your interview status through email properly, we have solutions for you.
 Check out the 9 unique templates above for inspiration.